-(Shares in thousands) ı December 31, 2022 Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights Price ghted-average Exercise of Outstanding Options, Warrants, and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Plan Category (1) (2) (3) Equity compensation plans approved by security holders 6,523 \$ 23.61 10,000
+(Shares in thousands) December 31, 2023 Number of Securities to be Number of Securities Issued Upon Exercise of Wei ighted-average Exercise Remaining Available for Future Outstanding Options, Price e of Outstanding Options, Issuance Under Equity Warrants, and Rights Warrants, and Rights Compensation Plans Plan Category (1) (2) (3) Equity compensation plans approved by security holders 5.045 \$ 26 74 9.500

-- (1) Includes the approximate number of outstanding stock options, restricted stock units ("RSUs"), and performance share units ("PSUs"). - (2) Represents the weighted-average exercise price of outstanding stock options only.
+- (1) Includes the approximate number of outstanding stock options, restricted stock units ("RSUs"), performance share units ("PSUs"), and performance stock options ("PSOs"). - (2) Represents the weighted-average exercise price of outstanding stock options and PSOs only.
 RSUs and PSUs do not have associated exercise prices. - (3) Reflects the approximate shares available for issuance pursuant to The Chemours Company 2017 Equity and Incentive Plan (the "Equity Plan"), which was approved by our stockholders in 2017 and replaces The Chemours Company Equity and Incentive Plan.
 On April 28, 2021, stockholders approved an amendment and restatements of the Equity Plan to increase the number of shares reserved for issuance by 3,050,000.
 Following the amendment and restatement, the maximum number of shares of stock reserved for the grant or settlement of awards under the Equity Plan is 22,050,000.